odoo/owl/doc/learning/tutorial_todoapp.md

 }
 ```

-Notice here that we set dynamically the class of the filter with the object
+Notice here that we set dynamically the css class of the filter with the object
-syntax: each key is a class that we want to set if its value is truthy.
+syntax.

 ## 13. The Final Touch